Countdown games, and simulation on (succinct) one-counter nets: Introduction

-We also revisit the \PSPACE-membership of simulation preorder on OCN~\cite{DBLP:journals/corr/HofmanLMT16} (which also yields the \EXPSPACE-membership on succinct OCN).
-We provide a~new simplified proof of the ``belt theorem'' that provides a~graphic presentation of simulation preorder on one-counter nets.
-The qualitative form of the theorem followed from~\cite{DBLP:conf/concur/AbdullaC98} where an involved mechanism of two-player games was used, and it was shown in~\cite{DBLP:conf/sofsem/JancarMS99} by another technique, based rather on ``geometric'' ideas.
-The quantitative form (showing that the linear belts have the slopes and widths that can be presented by polynomial numbers) was shown in~\cite{DBLP:journals/corr/HofmanLMT16}, by enhancing the technique of games from~\cite{DBLP:conf/concur/AbdullaC98}.
-Here we simplify and enhance the technique from~\cite{DBLP:conf/sofsem/JancarMS99}.
-As a~simple consequence of the \EXPSPACE-hardness proof for existential countdown games we also show that the periods of belts in the succinct case can be double-exponential.
+The above mentioned belt theorem is important for the upper bounds, namely for showing that deciding simulation preorder is in \PSPACE for one-counter nets where the counter changes are presented in unary, and in \EXPSPACE for succinct one-counter nets.
+Proving the belt theorem had turned out surprisingly difficult; we also contribute to this topic here, as we explain below.
+The (non)succinctness of the one-counter nets plays no important role in this discussion, so we restrict ourselves to the cases in which the counter can change by at most $1$ in one move.
+The \emph{qualitative form} of the belt theorem (claiming just the existence of belts, not caring about their slopes, widths, and positions) followed from~\cite{DBLP:conf/concur/AbdullaC98} where an involved mechanism of two-player games was used; this qualitative result was shown in~\cite{DBLP:conf/sofsem/JancarMS99} by another technique, based rather on ``geometric'' ideas.
+The \emph{quantitative form}, stating that the linear belts, assumed to start in the origin $(0,0)$, have the slopes and widths that can be presented as (fractions of) numbers with polynomially bounded values, was shown in~\cite{DBLP:journals/corr/HofmanLMT16}, by enhancing the technique of games from~\cite{DBLP:conf/concur/AbdullaC98}; this is the crux of the \PSPACE-membership of simulation preorder for OCN~\cite{DBLP:journals/corr/HofmanLMT16} (which also yields the \EXPSPACE-membership for succinct OCN).

+In this paper we give a new self-contained proof for both the qualitative and quantitative versions of the belt theorem.
+One important new ingredient is a simple observation that we call a \emph{black-white vector travel}.
+We describe it here, using Figure~\ref{fig:neighbourvector}, but the description can be safely skipped if the reader finds it too technical; it is later captured by Proposition~\ref{prop:neighbour} and Corollary~\ref{cor:neighbour}.